 A survey by the Society for Human Resource Management estimates that at present, 18% of companies use psychometric testing in the hiring process.
 It was also found that this percentage of users is growing at a rate of 10-15% per year.

 Applying for jobs has become easier today than it was a few years back when the internet was not a very popular resource of communication.
 For employers, this means having more applications to evaluate before they could decide on the right candidate for a job.
 If the person hired was wrong, it could be estimated to be at the loss of at least one year’s pay.

 This is why many companies have begun employing psychometric assessments as a tool to weed out candidates to be dropped and accept those fit to proceed to the next stage of the recruitment process.
 When used fittingly, cognitive and psychometric assessments hike the chances of success for new employees.

-Psychometric tests are designed to test two qualities of the applicants namely, their personality and work abilities.
+Psychometric tests are designed to test two qualities of the applicant, ie., their personality and work abilities.
 Personality tests are often carried out by using questionnaires while the ability is measured with tests like logical reasoning, numerical reasoning, mechanical reasoning, verbal reasoning, abstract reasoning, and others.